pachyderm/pachyderm/doc/reference/pipeline_spec.md

 pipes, for example if they make syscalls such as `Seek` which pipes don't support.
 Applications that can work with pipes should use them since they're more performant, the difference will be especially notable if the job only reads a subset of the files that are available to it.
+Note that `lazy` currently doesn't support datums that contain more than 10000 files.

 `inputs.from` specifies the starting point of the input branch.
 If `from` is not specified, then the entire input branch will be processed.
 Otherwise,